 UCF Counseling Conference

-The UCF Counseling Conference aims to support all counselors in the community of Central Florida through relevant and innovative professional development sessions with the goal of inspiring and empowering their work with clients and students.
+The UCF Counseling Conference aims to support professional counselors and helping professional, not just in the Central Florida community, but also at the state, national, and international levels.
+The annual conference offers attendees a bevy of relevant and innovative professional development sessions that are geared toward inspiring and empowering their work with clients and students.
 Presentations are delivered by a diverse set of practitioners, graduate students, and university faculty, which enables a range of topics and issues that address the current needs of counseling practitioners.

 Join us as we explore counseling topics designed to educate, inspire and engage.
-All helping professionals are invited to participate in this interdisciplinary conference including mental health counselors, school counselors, addictions counselors, career counselors, social workers, exceptional education professionals, as well as marriage, family therapists and other specializations.
+This year’s conference will feature three groups of presenters who will highlight how their topics impact the counseling profession on a global level: (1) UCF Doctoral Alumni (serving at institutions around the United States), (2) Faculty from institutions outside of the United States, and (3) UCF Graduate students.
+All helping professionals are invited to participate in this interdisciplinary conference including mental health counselors, school counselors, marriage and family therapists, social workers, psychologists, as well as other helping professionals (e.g., medical, nursing, physical therapy, etc.).
 Undergraduate and graduate students are also invited to attend.

 UCF’s Counselor Education program is an approved provider of continuing education through NBCC and APT.